Exploiting the Potential of Seq2Seq Models as Robust Few-Shot Learners: Appendix

 \section{Appendix}

 We complement our paper with additional experimental results and miscellaneous details throughout this material.
 Section~\ref{app: detail table 1} provides the complete experimental results for Table~\ref{tab: io-structure} regarding the proper placement of the target input in the encoder-decoder model.
 Section~\ref{app: detail table 2} exhibits the impact of objective-aligned prompting for in-context learning, which complements Table~\ref{tab: optimal-prompt}.
 Moreover, we report the few-shot learning performance of other decoder-only LLMs that are not featured in the main paper, in Section~\ref{app: comparison with other LLMs}.
 Section~\ref{app: detailed results for fig3} presents detailed numerical values utilized for reporting Figure~\ref{fig: mean and std of models}.
+In Section~\ref{app: comp w/ dec-only gen tasks}, we compare our methods with decoder-only models on generative tasks.
 Section~\ref{app: training details for baseline models} offers detailed information regarding the baseline models used in our experiments.
-Section~\ref{app: prompt and demons details} Lastly, section~\ref{sec: normalization grounding} provides an explanation of how normalization is considered when measuring few-shot scores.
+Section~\ref{app: prompt and demons details} demonstrates examples of the prompts utilized in the generation tasks.
+Section~\ref{sec: normalization grounding} provides an explanation of how normalization is considered when measuring few-shot scores.
+Lastly, Section~\ref{app: task explanation} gives explanations for each of the benchmark datasets.